What Left-Liberal-Democrat (DNC) vs. Right-Conservative-Republican (RNC) believe and stand for

-In 2019, Democrats moved to omit “One Nation Under God” from congressional proceedings.
-Republicans, on the other hand, want to continue the religious tradition of America found in the U.S. constitution, where the Bible is part of governance.
+In 2019, a group of Democrats moved to omit “One Nation Under God” from congressional proceedings.
+Some Republicans, on the other hand, want to continue and recognize the “faith tradition” found in the Declaration of Independence and state constitutions.

 5. Voting Rights

 In 2021 Democrat speaker Pelosi endorsed the ‘Voting Rights Bill.
-Earlier, her constituent proposed lowering the voting age to minors as young as 16 years old.
+Earlier, her constituent proposed lowering the voting age to minors as young as 16.
 Republicans opposed the proposal.

-In 1969, Democrat John Davoren, former Massachusetts Secretary of the Commonwealth petitioned to abolish the Electoral College and maintain direct popular vote.
-In 2019, Democrat Senators petitioned to end it, out of fear that a Republican nominee may win again by electoral vote.
+In 1969, Democrat John Davoren, former Massachusetts Secretary of the Commonwealth, petitioned to abolish the Electoral College and maintain a direct popular vote.
+In 2019, Democrat Senators petitioned to end it out of fear that a Republican nominee may win again by electoral vote.

 President Trump ran for re-election in 2020.
 As a Republican, he won the 2016 election despite losing the popular vote to Democratic nominee Hillary Clinton.
 George W. Bush also won the presidency in 2000 after losing the popular vote to Democratic nominee Al Gore.